encompass/displaydat/README.md

     python -m venv env

-Connect your your virtual environment
+Connect to your virtual environment

 {